muratk5n/thirdwave/en/README.md

 ---

-Paper: "The performance of high-yield bonds in the US domestic market mirrors economic performance in the US overall.
-The yield spread of high-yield debt over investment grade corporate bonds is more of a function of the general outlook of the economy than of the health of the issuing companies themselves, although the latter is obviously important"

----

 "Kidnappings.
 Outbreaks.
 Earthquakes.
 The president assassinated — this time in his bedroom.How is it possible, many ask, that Haiti shares an island with the Dominican Republic, with its underground subway